eric-batista/eric-batista/README.md

 Eric Batista
 </h1>

+<h2>About Me</h2>
-Bachelor student in Applied & Computational mathematics at **UNICENTRO**, with a healthy bit of seduction from computer science along the way.
-Currently, Senior Software Engineer at **Experian**
+I am a passionate Bachelor student majoring in Applied & Computational Mathematics at UNICENTRO and Software Engineering at FIAP.
+Along my academic journey, I've been captivated by the allure of computer science, leading me to explore the realms of software engineering.
+Presently, I hold the position of Senior Software Engineer at Experian, where I continually strive for excellence in the world of technology.

+<h2>Expertise</h2>
-Enthusiast of the best web & mobile development technologies, i'm also have interest in artificial intelligence & image processing with Python.
+My expertise lies in the intersection of mathematics and computer science.
+I am deeply fascinated by the best web and mobile development technologies, and I consistently stay abreast of the latest advancements in the field.
+Beyond that, I harbor a keen interest in artificial intelligence and image processing, with Python being my weapon of choice for these pursuits.

+<h2>Current Focus</h2>
+* Web & Mobile Development: Leveraging the latest technologies to craft seamless and innovative solutions for the digital landscape.

+* Artificial Intelligence: Exploring the vast possibilities and applications of AI to push the boundaries of what is technologically achievable.

+* Image Processing with Python: Delving into the intricacies of image processing to enhance visual data interpretation and analysis.

 <div align="center">
   <a href="https://github.com/eric-batista">